What Does Pain Under Right Breast Bra Line Mean?

 Hiatal Hernia

-Associated symptoms with a hiatal hernia extend beyond mere localized pain.
+Associated symptoms with a hiatal hernia extend beyond mere localised pain.
 Heartburn after meals or when lying down, frequent belching, difficulty swallowing, and feelings of fullness typically prompt further investigation by healthcare professionals toward diagnosing this complaint.

-Diagnoses generally involve several procedures, such as endoscopy, which allows for visual examination inside your body using a tube equipped with light and camera; barium X-ray, which requires ingesting barium-filled liquid before X-rays detect anomalies in digestive tract lining; or manometric studies, which measure rhythmic muscle contractions within the esophagus during swallowing.
+Diagnoses generally involve several procedures, such as endoscopy, which allows for visual examination inside your body using a tube equipped with light and camera; barium X-ray, which requires ingesting barium-filled liquid before X-rays detect anomalies in the digestive tract lining; or manometric studies, which measure rhythmic muscle contractions within the oesophagus during swallowing.

 Depending on the severity, treating these conditions involves either medication or surgery.
 Medications aim to reduce stomach acid production, alleviating heartburn.
 At the same time, surgical interventions help reduce the size of the hiatus, preventing the stomach from protruding back up into the upper chest cavity.